IAM Celebrates 130 years founded in 1888

 Brief History of Lodge 47

-¬ ¬†¬† of Machinists, later to became the International Association of Machinist.
+The National Association of Machinist later became the International Association of Machinists and Aerospace Workers (IAMAW).

 |Certificate||National Charter||First Charter||First Meeting|